With only 5 ingredients this lolly slice recipe is so delicious - a simple twist on classic Kiwi lolly cake

 Can you make lolly slice without coconut?
 Yes you can just skip the step when you sprinkle over the coconut.

-What can you use instead of Eskimos in lolly slice?
+What can you use instead of fruit puffs in lolly slice?
 There are lots of variations around.
-You can use fruit puffs or bananas.
+You can use Explorers or bananas.
 I have also seen versions with liquorice allsorts, clinkers and marshmallows.

 What other biscuits can be used in lolly slice instead of Malt biscuits?
 You can other plain biscuits like Superwines, Milk Arrowroots or Maries.
 But Malt biscuits give it the most authentic taste.
 My friend Anna from Just a Mum has made a great version of lolly log with Girl Guide biscuits.